AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

    You have a few other options:

-   * **Language:**&nbsp;From the drop-down list, choose the language to translate the title and subtitle to.
-You can also add custom text for different languages.&nbsp;
+   * **Language:** From the drop-down list, choose the language to translate the title and subtitle to.
+You can also add custom text for different languages.

-   * **Replicate:**&nbsp;Click this button to replicate the title and subtitle across all languages.
+   * **Replicate:** Click this button to replicate the title and subtitle across all languages.
-   * **Reset:**&nbsp;Click this button to revert to the original title and subtitle.
+   * **Reset:** Click this button to revert to the original title and subtitle.

    On the Social Learning homepage, the information provided by the Administrator displays as the page header.